Alfred V. Verville: Honors

 In 1962, Verville was selected as a fellow of the Smithsonian's National Air Museum.
 He was honored with ten Certificates or Letters of Commendation from the U.S. Armed Forces.
 He was an honorary fellow of the Society of Experimental Test Pilots and was named an Elder Statesman of Aviation by the National Aeronautic Association in 1956.
 In 1961, he was elected as a fellow of the American Institute of Aeronautics and Astronautics.
 In 1991, he was posthumously inducted into the Michigan Aviation Hall of Fame.

 The Smithsonian National Air and Space Museum established the Verville Fellowship in his name, which is a competitive nine-to-twelve month in-residence fellowship for researching the history of aviation.
 Over 20 boxes of material from Verville's estate are housed at the Smithsonian Air and Space Museum's Garber Facility.
-A 33 cent United States Postal Service airmail stamp was issued on February 13, 1985, bearing Verville's name, picture, the text "Aviation Pioneer", and an image of his Verville-Sperry R-3 Racer low-wing monoplane.
+A 33 cent United States Postal Service airmail stamp was issued on February 13, 1985, bearing Verville's name, picture, the text "Aviation Pioneer", and an image of his Verville-Sperry R-3 low-wing monoplane.

 Planes designed by Verville

 Over the course of his forty-seven years in designing and building planes, Verville contributed to the design and development of nearly twenty different aircraft.
 A plane he designed, the Verville-Sperry M-1 Messenger is on permanent exhibition at the National Air and Space Museum's Steven F. Udvar-Hazy Center.
-Another plane he designed, the Verville-Sperry R-3 Racer won first place at the 1924 Pulitzer Trophy Races.
+Another plane he designed, the Verville-Sperry R-3 won first place at the 1924 Pulitzer Trophy Races.
 In June 1961, it was honored as one of the twelve most significant aircraft of all time by Popular Mechanics and it was featured on a USPS airmail stamp issued in 1985.